eduardo-w-bandeira/glosvar/README.md

     - "ch" as in chuch, and "ar" as in car.
 - comp_key = composite key
 - conf = configuration
-- dat = data
+- curr = current
 - dbase = database
-    - Not db, because it's spelled out.
+    - Not db, because it's a spelling.
 - defi = definition | define
     - Not def, because it's a reserved word.
 - desc = descend(ing)